peteroupc/peteroupc.github.io/random.md

 <a id=Advice_for_New_Programming_Language_APIs></a>
 ## Advice for New Programming Language APIs

-Wherever possible, applications should use existing libraries and techniques that already meet the requirements for cryptographic-random and statistical-random RNGs.
+Wherever possible, applications should use existing libraries and techniques that already meet the requirements for cryptographic and statistical RNGs.
 For example&mdash;
-- a cryptographic-random implementation can&mdash;
+- a cryptographic RNG implementation can&mdash;
     - read from the `/dev/urandom` and/or `/dev/random` devices in most Unix-based systems (using the `open` and `read` system calls where available),
     - call the `getentropy` method on OpenBSD, or
     - call the `BCryptGenRandom` API in recent Windows-based systems,

     and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
-- a statistical-random implementation can use a PRNG algorithm mentioned as an example in the [**statistical-random generator**](#Statistical_Random_Generators) section.
+- a statistical RNG implementation can use a PRNG algorithm mentioned as an example in the [**statistical RNGs**](#Statistical_RNGs) section.

-If existing solutions are inadequate, a programming language API could implement cryptographic-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C language API for cryptographic-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+If existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+For instance, a C language API for such RNGs could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer ought to run in amortized linear time on the number of random bytes the API will generate.

-Cryptographic-random and statistical-random implementations&mdash;
+Cryptographic and statistical RNG implementations&mdash;
 - should be reasonably fast for most applications, and
 - should be safe for concurrent use by multiple threads, whenever convenient.

-My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for cryptographic-random and for statistical-random generators.
+My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for cryptographic and for statistical RNGs.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.